ibm-cloud-docs/openwhisk/actions_web.md

 ## Disabling web actions
 {: #actions_web_disable}

+You can disable web actions from both the CLI and the console.
 {: shortdesc}

+To disable a web action from the CLI:
 ```bash
 ibmcloud fn action update <packageName>/<actionName> <filepath>/<filename> --web false
 ```
 {: pre}

+To disable a web action from the console:

+1. Go to the [Action page](https://cloud.ibm.com/functions/actions){: external}.
+2. Click the web action that you want to disable.
+3. On the Endpoints tab, uncheck **Enable as Web Action**.
+4. Save your changes.

 ## Web action limits
 For more information about request and response limits for web actions, see [System details and limits](/docs/openwhisk?topic=cloud-functions-limits#web_action_limits).